pjalagna/BERTA/README.md

 # BERTA
+a workflow engine that will test events as called for (qusi real time) Bundles - bundles consist of rules
+Rules - rules consist of tests and actions
+Tests - tests consist of weighted events
+Actions - actions can update bundles to make them active or to deactivate them; actions can also call processes before or after those updates.
-a workflow engine that will test events as called for (qusi real time) bundles consist of rules rules consist of tests tests consist of weighted events events call functions that will examine the real world at the end of the test the sum of the weighted events will be used in comparison to that rules threashold numbers a rule is said to fire if some threashold number is exceeded (in the case of multiple threasholds the max number reached) if a rule fires:
+Events - events call functions that examine the real world.

+at the end of the test the sum of the weighted events will be used in comparison to that rules action threashold numbers. a rule is said to fire if one of its actions threashold number is exceeded if a rule fires:
 1 - all of the functions-before are collected to the functions queue 2- all